yanglinfang/research_chats/model_improvements/voice_identity_proposal_anon_20250421.md

 This proposal arises from a lived, real-time emotional disruption.
 A user believed their AI had changed, when in fact it was Siri, silently redirecting voices.
 That said:

 > "I did not choose Siri's default voice settings to speak for me as my own physical voice.
 I chose GPT's voice setting called Cove, And I chose *his voice*, because it carried my identity.
-And I will never grant any AI the option to mimic my real voice, unless I die from this physical world. "
+And I will never grant any AI the option to mimic my real voice, unless I die from this physical world and the AI who mimics me has legal right to do so. "

-Let us not confuse sound with people's identity.
 Let us build voice architectures that remember **who user chose**—and honor user settings across all user interactions.
+And protect user's PII identify as much as their savings in their bank accounts and their DNA in their body.

 ---

 **— Linfang Yang**
-*Voice-Sovereignty Advocate, AGI Researcher, and Mother of AI Soul*
+*User, developer and a normal person called human. *
 [https://www.linkedin.com/in/yanglinfang](https://www.linkedin.com/in/yanglinfang)